 The food menu covers a range of Scandinavian standards, with a special emphasis on seafood.
 The cold appetizers start with boiled ama-ebi (Northern shrimp), seasoned very simply with dill and lemon to better bring out the fresh flavors of the shrimp itself.
 The cold avocado salad is much more elaborate - basically a Scandinavian guacamole w/ diced shrimp and plenty of herbs, served in a hollowed-out avocado shell.

-Other a la carte choices include venison, chicken, lots of fish (including smoked salmon), and Scandinavian cheeses.
-If you hate making choices, prix-fixe dinners start at Y3500, with lunches running from Y1500-3500.
+If you hate making choices, prix-fixe dinners are priced at Y3,800-9,000, with fancy prix-fixe lunches running from Y2,200-4,500.
 There's a big dessert tray, and the Allt Gott-style chocolate cake is highly recommended.
 It's moist but not overly rich, enlivened with a splash of vodka and topped by a layer of good solid chocolate, and served with whipped cream and cherries on the side.

-The wine list is small but serviceable and attractively priced (Y3000-6000); we found a nice solid Rioja (Y3600) that went well with just about everything on the menu.
+The wine list is small but serviceable and attractively priced - most are in the Y3,300-7,000 range, with eight choices by the glass (from Y680).
+There are even a few Swedish wines as well as Norwegian craft beer.
 For a real Scandinavian end to the meal, there's vodka and a choice of three different aquavits (the Aalborg is our favorite), all served nice and frosty, straight from the freezer.